 During his visits abroad, artist and designer Ayed Arafah would regularly phone his mother and ask her for recipes; she would then dictate the right instructions.
-Arafah was trying to cook his favourite dishes, and what was left were the many scraps of paper with recipes.
-Back in Palestine, he translated them into handwritten memos and drawings, and screen-printed the artworks on cotton fabric weaved in Al-Khalil.
+Arafah was trying to cook his favourite dishes, and he was left with many scraps of paper with recipes on them.
+Back in Palestine, he translated these into handwritten memos and drawings, and screen-printed the artworks onto cotton fabric woven in Al Khalil/Hebron.

 - The aprons are available with three designs:

 - — Maklouba is frequently designated as the Palestinian national dish, and is very popular amongst Palestinians.
 The dish includes meat, rice and fried vegetables placed in a pot, which is then flipped upside down when served — hence the name maklouba, which translates literally as “upside-down”.

 - — Qalaya, literally meaning “frying pan” in Arabic, is a common dish eaten by Palestinians for breakfast, dinner, or as a lunch starter.
 The base for this tomato stew remains the same across families and regions: tomato, garlic, onion, and olive oil.
 Although Qalaya has many different variations, this apron shows what is the one and only recipe for its artist Ayed Arafah, with fresh green pepper.

 - — Waraq, “leaves” in Arabic, is a common dish eaten by Palestinians and across the Eastern Mediterranean.
 Grapevine leaves are rolled and stuffed with a preparation of rice with herbs and tomato, sometimes meat, and cooked over a slow fire.